Destination Guide

 Stretched along the borders of Connecticut and Massachusetts, the scenic Hudson Valley has been home to humanists and artists for centuries, including Troutbeck’s one-time owner, the poet-naturalist Myron Benton.
 A peer of Emerson and Thoreau, Benton was born and raised in Amenia and lived on this estate in the late 19th century.
 Today, his former manor house-turned-hotel offers a countryside escape that is easily reached from New York by a two-hour train or car ride for travelers looking to trade the urban bustle for some rural relaxation.

-The 36 guest rooms and suites—spread among the main house and the Century House, which was the original structure on the property—feature modern and simple décor, including Frette linens, Malin + Goetz products and heated floors in the bathrooms.
-Guests can also hunker down in the hotel’s intimate public spaces, including a library, sun room and various nooks for reading or playing board games in front of a crackling fire.
+The 37 guest rooms and suites are spread between the Manor House (built in 1919), Benton House (formerly the Century House, with 13 newly renovated guest rooms and suites by Champalimaud Design, each with private outdoor space), Benton Cottage and Garden House.
+All feature modern and simple décor, including Frette linens, Malin + Goetz products and heated floors in the bathrooms.
+Guests can also hunker down in the hotel’s intimate public spaces, including a library, sun room where you can enjoy breakfast or lunch and various nooks for reading or playing board games in front of a crackling fire.
 The hotel’s restaurant draws visitors and locals alike for its farm-to-table fare, which is directly sourced from small farms in the neighboring valley.
+On Monday nights the chef holds a Pasta Night, serving delicious creations with a wine-pairing.

 Ready to go and in need of expert trip planning?
 Contact us today.